AmmarSAA/ShopSmart/README.md

 ShopSmart is licensed under the [MIT License](LICENSE).

-## Additional Information
+## Contact

-For additional information, contact us at s.ammarahmed14@gmail.com or visit our website [https://shopsmart.cyclic.cloud](https://shopsmart.cyclic.cloud).
+For additional information or inquiries, please contact us at s.ammarahmed14@gmail.com or visit our website [https://shopsmart.cyclic.cloud](https://shopsmart.cyclic.cloud).